Tropical Storm Fay (2008): Georgia, Alabama, Mississippi

 Heavy rain was also reported in parts of Alabama, Georgia and Mississippi.
 A young boy was killed in Grady County, Georgia when he was swept away in a drainage ditch by floodwaters.
 Another drowning death took place in Elmore County, Alabama as a result of the weakening Fay.
 On August 22, 2008, radio station WNUZ, located in Alabama, "suffered direct lightning strikes" during Fay which resulted in "the complete destruction of the station's transmitter" and caused unspecified damage to other electrical broadcast equipment at the station.
 The station applied to the Federal Communications Commission (FCC) for authority to stay silent while their engineers repaired or replaced the damaged gear and evaluated the station's other equipment.
 On December 24, 2008, WNUZ was granted permission to remain off the air until no later than June 22, 2009.

 Fay persisted as a tropical storm from its first landfall until weakening to a tropical depression on August 23.
 It eventually weakened to a remnant low over Alabama on August 26, from which 8 tornadoes were spawned in Alabama and 6 in Georgia, injuring two in Commerce, Georgia.

 High winds damaged the water tower in Midway, Alabama, compounding problems the town was experiencing with its water wells.
 A loan from the National Rural Water Association and assistance from Alabama Rural Water Association allowed Midway to make repairs and maintain the water supply.
-The heavy and persistent rains associated with Fay, however, helped to temporarily alleviate extreme drought conditions over northern Georgia, northern Alabama, and eastern Tennessee.
+The heavy and persistent rains associated with Fay, however, helped to temporarily alleviate the extreme drought conditions over northern Georgia, northern Alabama, and eastern Tennessee.